jlchamaa/jlchamaa.github.io/_projects/led.md

 title: LED SuperController
 imagelink:
 tilecolor: "38, 166, 91"
-tagline: A personal lighting and music system
+tagline: A tactile and web interface for RGB LED strips and music
 ---
-## The content is not yet written for this page.
-## Check back soon!